The Frank E. Lutz collection of Hayner Distillery memorabilia.

 The John E. Lutz Collection of Hayner Memorabilia

 More than 50 years ago, John E. Lutz unknowingly started his Hayner artifact and ephemera collection when he rescued a Hayner whiskey bottle from among many bottles of spoiled homemade wine being sent to the city dump for disposal.
 From this small beginning, John Lutz has assembled the premier collection in the United States of Hayner memorabilia and supporting business documents.
 Purchased by the Friends of Hayner in 2003 with a considerable donation by John E. and Kay R. Remley Lutz, the Troy-Hayner Cultural Center presents The Hayner Distillery Collection for your viewing pleasure in a room off of the Solarium which was originally Mrs. Hayner’s dining room.

-The Troy-Hayner Cultural Center is supported by the tax payers of Troy and the generous donations of the Friends of Hayner.
-The mission is to preserve and maintain the Hayner mansion as a cultural resource center for the present and as an historical legacy for the future generations of the community of Troy, Ohio.
+The Troy-Hayner Cultural Center is supported by the taxpayers of Troy and the generous donations of the Friends of Hayner.
+The mission is to preserve and maintain the Hayner mansion as a cultural resource center for the present and as a historical legacy for the future generations of the community of Troy, Ohio.